 Luckily for e-scooter-sharing companies, these laws may change as companies work with cities to better integrate micromobility systems into city life.
-Transport for London has received applications from both Bird and Lime to launch their systems in London.
-Both companies have also been lobbying for a change of laws enforced since 1835 that has prevented their growth into the UK.
+Bird, Lime, Voi, and Tier are looking to launch trials in the UK as early as June 2020 — brought forward from the initial timeline of 2021 as the British government eases the Covid-19 lockdown.
+Bird and Lime have also been lobbying for a change of laws enforced since 1835 that has prevented their growth into the UK.

 North America has much stricter regulations in comparison to Asia, which means micromobility startups cannot grow quite as rapidly as they did in China.
 For example, companies must obtain permits and go through legislative processes before they can roll out their bikes and scooters across most cities in the US.

 If they don’t, they can face high fines and wind up banned from cities, like Bird and Lime were banned from San Francisco after they placed hundreds of scooters on the streets without the city’s permission.
 Overall, however, the regulations can be beneficial to cities and startups alike, as they prevent companies from growing unsustainably fast.

 Fierce competition between micromobility startups has led to the flood of millions of dockless bicycles across the streets of major cities like Beijing and Shanghai, which has resulted in many problems.